natcap/invest.users-guide/source/getting_started.rst

 3. **Examine the model’s sample data**
 	- Sample data is provided for all models, available for installation during the InVEST install, or downloadable separately.
 	- Look at the spatial data using GIS software, and tabular data using a spreadsheet or text editor.
-	- See the *Using sample data* section of this chapter for more information.
+	- See the :ref:`using-sample-data` section of this chapter for more information.
 	- Use these data for getting a feel for the inputs and outputs and running the model.
 	- Use them as an example of how to format your own data.
 	- Time required to try out a model with sample data: Low